This is the multi-page printable view of this section. Click here to print.

 Slack alerts come in two forms:

 • Customizable formatting using a template concept.
 A standard template that will fit most use cases is included with Butler.
-Using this option the last part of the script log can be included in the message, allowing you to tell from the Slack message what caused the reload to fail.
+Using this option the first and last parts of the script log can be included in the message, allowing you to tell from the Slack message what caused the reload to fail.

 Sample message with custom formatting